What is the Speed of 100Base-TX Cable?

 Ethernet over twisted pair technologies use twisted-pair cables for the physical layer of an Ethernet computer network

-This assignment is an Institute of Electrical and Electronics Engineers shorthand identifier.
+This assignment is a shorthand identifier for the Institute of Electrical and Electronics Engineers.
 The “100” in the media type assignment alludes to the transmission speed of 100 Mbps.
 The “BASE” alludes to baseband flagging, which implies that solitary Ethernet signals are carried on the medium.
 The “T4,” “TX,” and “FX” allude to the actual medium that conveys the sign.
 (Through repeaters, media portions of various actual sorts can be utilized in a similar framework.)

 The TX and FX types together are at times alluded to as “100BASE-X.” (The assignment for “100BASE-T” is likewise at times observed as “100BaseT.”)